secworks/blake2s/README.md

 bit) digest.

-This repository contains a forked version of the BLAKE2s reference model by  Markku-Juhani O. Saarinen that appears in RFC 7693.
+This repository contains a forked version of the BLAKE2s reference model by  Markku-Juhani O. Saarinen that appears in [RFC 7693](https://www.rfc-editor.org/rfc/rfc7693.html).
 The original repository [can be found here](https://github.com/mjosaarinen/blake2_mjosref).
-The forked version contains additional test cases that checks corener caaes.
+The forked version contains additional test cases that checks corner cases.
 The forked version has also been instrumented to display internal values during processing.
 The model has been used to drive the functional verification of the core.